 At the other end of the Royal Mile Edinburgh is the palace of Holyroodhouse, which is the official residence of Her Majesty the Queen in Scotland.
 Part of the palace can be visited.

-The Hub Edinburgh
+First point of interest - The Hub Edinburgh

 The first building you notice when walking down the Royal Mile is the this narrow towering building.
 It is now called the Hub, a conference venue (at first I thought it was the cathedral that I will show you later in this article).
 It is the home of the Edinburgh International Festival.